-IFRS 9 includes a third measurement category for financial assets - fair value through OCI and a single, forward-looking expected loss impairment model.
+IFRS 9 includes a third measurement category for financial assets - fair value through other comprehensive income and a single, forward-looking expected loss impairment model.
 IFRS 7 was amended to require additional disclosures on transitions to IFRS 9.
-This standard is effective for annual periods beginning on or after January 1, 2018 (potential to defer to align with IAS 17) and is to be adopted retrospectively.
-Management is assessing the impact of this change on the Exchange.
+This standard is effective for annual periods beginning on or after January 1, 2018 (potential to defer to align with IFRS 17) and is to be adopted retrospectively.
+Further details on the Exchange's application of IFRS 9 are noted below.

-IFRS 17 (formerly IFRS 4) Insurance Contracts (IFRS 17)
+IFRS Insurance Contracts (IFRS 4)

 On September 12, 2016, the IASB published an amendment to IFRS 4 Insurance Contracts.
 This addresses the concerns of insurance companies about the different effective dates of IFRS 9 Financial Instruments, and the forthcoming new insurance contracts standard.
-The amendment to IFRS 4 provides two different solutions for insurance companies: a temporary exemption from IFRS 9 for entities that meet specific requirements (applied at the reporting entity level); and the "overlay approach".
-Both approaches are optional.
-The standard is expected to have an effective date of 2021.
-Management is assessing the impact of this change on the Exchange.
+The amendment to IFRS 4 provides two different solutions for insurance companies: the "deferral approach" which is a temporary exemption from IFRS 9 for entities that meet specific requirements (applied at the reporting entity level); and the "overlay approach".
+The standard is effective for annual periods beginning on or after January 1, 2021.
+Management believes it meets the criteria to defer IFRS 9 and is currently assessing the impact of this standards on the Exchange.